(part IV - The Hills: Fourvière & Croix-Rousse)

 The area was immortalized in Paul-Jacques Bonzon's book series “Les Six Compagnons”, which depicts the adventures of seven young working-class teenagers from the area.

-We start our walk from Place des Terreaux in Presqu’île.
+Start the walk from Place des Terreaux in Presqu’île.
 Rue Sainte-Marie-des-Terreaux leads north through narrow streets and stairs to Place des Capucins.
 The area is characterized by “ethnic” shops, mainly Arabic and Turkish.
-Continue on Montée de la Grande-Côte, a paved street with art galleries and small specialized shops and free of traffic, which connects the Terreaux quarter and the Plateau de la Croix Rousse.
+Continue on Montée de la Grande-Côte, a paved, free of traffic street with art galleries and small specialized shops, which connects the Terreaux quarter and the Plateau de la Croix Rousse.

 While the rest of the plateau and slopes of La Croix-Rousse were mainly composed of religious congregations, the Grand'Côte already hosted many canuts.
 The Grand'Côte became the crossing place of the workers who came down to Lyon, to the district of merchants.

 It played a central role during the Revolt of Canuts on 21 November 1831 and 14 February 1834.
 In 1835, a cooperative store was established here by Michel Derrion and Joseph Reynier, the first of its kind in France.
-Today, the street continues to provide a typical example of a canut street, although the upper part was restored.
+Today, the street continues to provide a typical example of a canut street, although the upper part has been drastically altered.